 The Fall of State Yan

-One of them named Jing Ke had almost succeeded; he had a close fight with the King Ying Zheng, but was captured later.
+One of them named Jing Ke had almost succeeded; he had a close fight with King Ying Zheng but was captured later.

 Ying Zheng was furious and used this as an excuse to attack this country.

-Wang Jian led Qin’s troop successfully occupied almost all of State Yan’s land, but its king escaped northward far away.
+Wang Jian led Qin’s troops successfully occupied almost all of State Yan’s land, but its king escaped northward far away.